 20. Restitution orders

 Where goods have been stolen and an offender is convicted of any offence with reference to theft of those goods, the court may make a restitution order (Powers of Criminal Courts (Sentencing) Act 2000, s.148.
-See also Criminal Procedure Rules r.42.7.
+See also Criminal Procedure Rules r.42.7 (external website, this link will not work if you are offline).

 The court may: